 Karst is an area of land made up of limestone.

-Limestone, also known as chalk or calcium carbonate, is a soft rock that dissolves in water.
+Limestone, aka chalk or calcium carbonate, is a soft rock that dissolves in water.
 As rainwater seeps into the rock, it slowly erodes.